luiscosio/synthetic-image-detection/README.md

 ``$ git clone --recurse-submodules https://github.com/tunasoup/synthetic-image-detection.git``
 to install the repo with all the submodules.

-Alternatively, if you already cloned the repo, use
-``$ git submodule update --init --recursive`` to install the submodules.
+Alternatively, if the repository was already cloned, use ``$ git submodule update --init --recursive`` to install the submodules.

 ## Weights